ammar-n-abbas/sim2real-ur-gym-gazebo/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments
-This project is part of the research activities done along Collaborative Intelligence for Safety-Critical systems (CISC) project that has received funding from the European Union’s Horizon 2020 Research and Innovation Programme under the Marie Skłodowska-Curie grant agreement no. 955901. (cicproject.eu)
+This project is part of the research activities done along the Collaborative Intelligence for Safety-Critical systems (CISC) project that has received funding from the European Union’s Horizon 2020 Research and Innovation Programme under the Marie Skłodowska-Curie grant agreement no. 955901. (cicproject.eu)